awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

 ## Downloading the NVIDIA GRID Driver \(G3\)<a name="obtain-nvidia-GRID-driver-linux"></a>

 For G3 instances, you can download the NVIDIA GRID driver from Amazon S3 using the AWS CLI or SDKs\.
 To install the AWS CLI, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
+Be sure to configure the AWS CLI to use your AWS credentials\.
+For more information, see [Quick Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) in the *AWS Command Line Interface User Guide*\.

 **Important**
 This download is available to AWS customers only\.
 By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla M60 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](http://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.